-In a recent blog post, John Wells returned to the topic of the happY vowel and the symbol i, or “schwee” as they’re often nicknamed.
-He began:
+In a recent blog post, John Wells returned to the topic of the happY vowel and the symbol i, often nicknamed “schwee”.
+He began rather plaintively:

 In 1978, John tells us, “pronunciation editor Gordon Walsh introduced the additional symbol i, to cover such cases”.
 John emphasizes that this additional symbol is an “abbreviatory notational convention”, standing for two equally recommendable alternative possibilities – and not a third vowel in addition to FLEECE and KIT:

 valley ˈvælɪ, ˈvæliː